apify/actor-scraper/docs/introduction/introduction.md

 # Getting started with Apify scrapers

 Welcome to the getting started tutorial!
 It will walk you through creating your first scraping task step by step.
-You will learn how to set up all the different configuration options, code a **page function**, and finally download the scraped data either as an Excel sheet or in another format, such as JSON or CSV.
+You will learn how to set up all the different configuration options, code a **Page function** (`pageFunction`), and finally download the scraped data either as an Excel sheet or in another format, such as JSON or CSV.
 But first, let's give you a brief introduction to web scraping with Apify.

 ## [](#what-is-an-apify-scraper) What is an Apify scraper

 It doesn't matter whether you arrived here from **Web Scraper** ([apify/web-scraper](https://apify.com/apify/web-scraper)), **Puppeteer Scraper** ([apify/puppeteer-scraper](https://apify.com/apify/puppeteer-scraper)) or **Cheerio Scraper** ([apify/cheerio-scraper](https://apify.com/apify/cheerio-scraper)).
-All of them are **actors** and for now, let's just think of an **actor** as an application that you can use with your own configuration. `apify/web-scraper` is therefore an application called `web-scraper`, built by `apify`, that you can configure to scrape any webpage.
+All of them are **actors** and for now, let's just think of an **actor** as an application that you can use with your own configuration. **apify/web-scraper** is therefore an application called **web-scraper**, built by **apify**, that you can configure to scrape any webpage.
 We call these configurations **tasks**.

-> If you need help choosing the right scraper, see this [great knowledge base article](https://kb.apify.com/tutorials-getting-started/choosing-the-right-scraper).
-And if you just want to learn more about actors in general, you can read our [actors page](https://apify.com/actors) or [browse the documentation](https://apify.com/docs/actor).
+> If you need help choosing the right scraper, see this [great article](https://help.apify.com/en/articles/3024655-choosing-the-right-solution).
+And if you just want to learn more about actors in general, you can read our [actors page](https://apify.com/actors) or [browse the documentation](https://docs.apify.com/actors).

 You can create 10 different **tasks** for 10 different websites, with very different options, but there will always be just one **actor**, the `apify/*-scraper` you chose.
 This is the essence of tasks.
 They are nothing but **saved configurations** of the actor that you can run easily and repeatedly.